 After the success of Songs for a Blue Guitar, the band got back together to record what would be their last album, Old Ramon.
 Just as they were looking forward to having it released in 1997, Island dropped them and then proceeded to refuse to release the album.
 It would take Kozelek another 4 years to finally raise enough money to buy the rights back from Island and release the album on Sub Pop in 2001.
 By this time the band had already moved onto new horizons and RHP was no more.
 Kozelek went on to create Sun Kil Moon, while other members went onto solo projects.

 Known for their string of critically acclaimed albums and Kozelek's brilliant yet depressing lyrics, Red House Painters are one of the quintessential bands of the 1990s.

-- Cover Version- On Songs For A Blue Guitar, we have "Silly Love Songs" by Paul McCartney, "Long Distance Runaround" by Yes "All Mixed Up" by The Cars.
-The Bridge Album gives us "I Am A Rock" by Simon & Garfunkel, and a version of the "Star Spangled Banner".
+- Cover Version: On Songs for a Blue Guitar, we have "Silly Love Songs" by Paul McCartney, "Long Distance Runaround" by Yes, and "All Mixed Up" by The Cars.
+The Bridge album gives us "I Am a Rock" by Simon & Garfunkel, and a version of the "Star Spangled Banner".
 There's also an entire Mark Kozelek album dedicated to AC/DC covers.

-- Early-Installment Weirdness: Shockingly enough, some of the songs on the early demos, sound a lot more upbeat, and have a more distinctive Smiths influence than their later, more somber work.
+- Early Installment Weirdness: Shockingly enough, some of the songs on the early demos sound much more upbeat, and have a more distinctive Smiths influence than their later, more somber work.
 Compare the demo version of "Strawberry Hill" to the studio version for a good example.